 Perfect your outdoor space with our garden ideas

 We explore all the options here, so you can create a feature that will allow you to enjoy your outdoor space, come rain, shine or even snow.
+Check out the best fire pits for more options.

 What are the best options for an outdoor fireplace?